- End of 2nd Half

 Euro – Follow the Football match between Italy and Spain live with Eurosport.
 The match starts at 00:00 on 28 June 2016.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Roberto Mancini or Luis Enrique?
+Who will come out on top in the battle of the managers Roberto Mancini or Robert Moreno?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Italy and Spain?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.